pillar-markup/pillar/README.md

 Read the documentation at https://github.com/SquareBracketAssociates/Booklet-PublishingAPillarBooklet.
 Please note that chapter on Pharo a web Perspective is obsolete since it refers to Pharo 60.

+## Planned features
+- Up to date documentation
+- Remodularize packaging to be able to use Pillar inside Pharo for class/package comments.
+- Integration with Citezen
+- Introduce a markdown brand (to be able to do full roundtrip pillar <-> markdown <-> pillar)
+- Better templates for Web
+- More components (blog)
+- Reinitiate a small version of Pier to get live support

 ## History